FatehAK/Feed-Reader/README.md

 # FeedSly
-FeedSly retrieves feeds from websites using the Google Feeds API.
-The primary goal of this project is to demonstrate browser based testing using the Jasmine testing library.
-It is developed following the TDD (Test Driven Development) methodology.
+FeedSly is RSS feed reader powered by the Google Feeds API.
+It demonstrates browser based testing using the Jasmine testing library and is developed following the TDD (Test Driven Development) methodology.

 ### How to run
 * You can checkout the project live - https://feedsly.netlify.com (or)